tysondog123/tysondog123/README.md

 ### Here are a few fun facts about me
 * My favorite music artist is ADO
-* My first console was the PS2 (Yes, it is older than me)
+* My first console was the PS2
 * My favorite colours are Red, blue, and black
-* A game that I've played too much of 🤔🤔 is probably Overwatch
+* A game that I've played too much of 🤔🤔 is probably Minecraft
 * My favorite show is So I'm a Spider, so what (Absolute Peak)🤩
 * My favorite Pokémon is Tinkaton cus BIG HAMMER 🔨